12 Surprising Reasons For Irregular Periods

 2. Pregnancy

-Yes, pregnancy can lead to irregular periods, and can also make it difficult in being pregnant, but how?
+Yes, pregnancy can lead to irregular periods, and can also make it difficult to be pregnant, but how?

-If women skip periods, they may also have months where they do not ovulate (Which is a process in which a mature egg is released from the ovary)
+If women skip periods, they may also experience ovulate (Which is a process in which a mature egg is released from the ovary)

-Basically, during irregular periods, women also lose their 2 vital hormones called estrogen and progesterone, which are responsible for being pregnant.
+Basically, during irregular periods, women lose estrogen and progesterone hormone, which are responsible for being pregnant.

 NOTE: Overall, an irregular menstrual cycle causes subtle or sufficient hormonal imbalance.